Single-photon cooling in microwave magneto-mechanics

-Our experiment is mounted to the base plate of a dilution refrigerator (see supplementary information).
-The microwave cavity is placed in a rectangular waveguide in order to provide a lossless microwave environment and control its coupling to the microwave probe tone traveling through the waveguide (see Fig.~\ref{fig:setup}a).
-We use the fundamental $\lambda/2$ mode with a current maximum at the center, the position of the SQUID loop (see Fig.~\ref{fig:setup}).
-For the mechanical resonator we use a commercial atomic force microscopy cantilever having a nominal room temperature frequency of \SI{350}{kHz} and a mass of a few tens of nanogram.
-To mediate the magnetic coupling to the cavity, we functionalized its tip with a strong micromagnet (NdFeB) and complete the sample by placing the cantilever \SI{20(1)}{\micro\meter} above the SQUID, Fig.~\ref{fig:setup}c and d.
+Our experiment is mounted to the base plate of a dilution refrigerator~\cite{noauthor_see_nodate}.
+The microwave cavity is placed in a rectangular waveguide in order to provide a lossless microwave environment and control its coupling to the microwave probe tone travelling through the waveguide (see Fig.~\ref{fig:setup}(a)).
+We use the fundamental $\lambda/2$ mode with a current maximum at the centre, the position of the SQUID loop (see Fig.~\ref{fig:setup}).
+For the mechanical resonator we use a commercial atomic force microscopy cantilever having a nominal room temperature frequency of \SI{350}{kHz} and a mass of a few tens of nanograms~\cite{noauthor_see_nodate}.
+To mediate the magnetic coupling to the cavity, we functionalised its tip with a strong micromagnet (NdFeB) and completed the sample by placing the cantilever \SI{20(1)}{\micro\meter} above the SQUID, Fig.~\ref{fig:setup}(c) and (d).